Rigo85/suse-mirror/README.md

 # suse-mirror
-Application to download/update OpenSUSE repositories
+Application to download / update the OpenSUSE repository for offline use.